joshembling/image-optimizer/README.md

 > [!CAUTION]
 > There are no plans to extend this plugin's lifetime beyond Filament v3.
-Please do not plan to use this in production if you are thinking of upgrading to Filament v4 when it is released in the summer of 2025.
+Please do not plan to use this in production if you are using or upgrading to Filament v4.

 # Optimize your Filament images before they reach your database.